rajinder-yadav/dm-css/README.md

 1. Set border line style to dashed (default is solid).
 1. Set "__\<div\>__" element to take up 20% of available width.

-Notice how the Style-Notation are powerful and can be combined together to increase productivity.
-Also context switching betweem HTLM/JSX and the CSS style sheet is reduced for all core CSS styles.
+Notice the power of Style-Notation and how it is additive, resulting in increased productivity.
+Context switching betweem HTLM/JSX and the CSS style sheet is eliminated for all core CSS styles.

 ## Setup

-In your root HTML file, it is a good idea to add the following responsive viewport meta tag.
+In the HTML root in the head section, it is a good idea to add the following responsive viewport meta tag.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">